CrossyChainsaw/Portfolio/README.md

 [Database Research](https://github.com/CrossyChainsaw/Portfolio/tree/master/Database%20Research)

+### Retrospective
+In my database research I've done a few things I will do different next time.

+#### Filtering Sources
+The way I decided which sources to use was.
+I looked up a source.
+Researched the person that wrote it.
+If the person was well known and had a database background I gave it a high trust level, if not I gave it a low trust level.
+Why won't I do this next time?
+If someone is well known to a lot of people and has 10 years of experience with databases, it doesn't mean he has a good understanding of databases.
+A better strategy would be to find multiple sources, and use the infromation I encounter the most.
+If multiple people say the same stuff it sounds more reliable to me.

+#### Drop Databases for the wrong reasons
+In my research I dropped a few databases for controversial reasons.
+I dropped a database that had extra functionalities that I didn't need.
+But in the and all databasese have that so that was quite unnecessary.
+I dropped 2 database types because they dont directly support a key functionality I need.
+But by using a workaround I could actually make them work.
+As soon as I saw the key functionality was missing I instantly dropped it, but I shouldve given it a chance to the end.
+This is a good way to start the next topic.

+#### Random Conclusions
+I randomly had a few conclusions throughout the research.
+Usually you have a conclusion at then end, but I had multiple at random spots.
+This usually means I have researched topics inside of my research, I kept researching and researching.
+This blends in nicely with the next topic.

+#### Kept Researching
+I kept researching everything.
+That's not bad, but I also kept researching topics that didn't fit in my database research at all.
+For example I researched how reliable people are that write online guides.

+#### Time
+The next time I will start earlier, I kept procastinating since I didn't know what I wanted to research, and because I found the DOT-framework very vague.
+In the end I started researching in the last week.
+This was a strange experience for me since I usually plan everything perfectly.

 ## How do I protect the URLs my microservices use to communicate?
 For this research I made use of the [DOT framework](https://ictresearchmethods.nl/The_DOT_Framework).